Sometimes it can be difficult to ensure that you are using the correct pronoun. The challenge is making sure you know which word is the antecedent.

-Challenge 1: Interrupting phrases
+Challenge 1: Interrupting Phrases

-Make sure not to get distracted by phrases that come between the antecedent and the pronoun.
+Try not to get distracted by phrases that come between the antecedent and the pronoun.

 Jeremy, one of the waiters, dropped his tray.

-Cross out the interrupting phrase to make sure you find the correct antecedent.
+- Cross out the interrupting phrase to make sure you find the correct antecedent.

-one of the waiters, dropped his tray
+one of the waiters, dropped his tray.

-Challenge 2: When the reference is unclear
+Challenge 2: When the Reference Is Unclear

 |Joan and Marcie went to work.
 She was late.||

 Joan and Marcie went to work.
 Marcie was late.

 |My father was just like his grandfather, but he was not as tall.||

-This occurs often when you write because in your imagination, you can clearly see whom you are writing about.
+- Ambiguous pronoun reference occurs often when you write because in your imagination, you can clearly see whom you are writing about.
 Have a friend read your essay for you, paying special attention to the pronouns.

 Challenge 3: Pronoun Shifts